gonaumov/online-supermarket/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## This is a task which I did for [Gusto](https://www.gousto.co.uk/).
+I didn't receive any feedback
+## and there was need the human resources specialist which I was working to write to them.
+I will
+## not comment this.
+I am happy I didn't write tests because the time which I spend would be much long
+## and the result will be the same.
+In master branch you can find the task as it was given to them.
+## There was need to install [Allow-Control-Allow-Origi](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi)
+## from Chrome web store in order to use crossdomain fetch.
+This is currently not possible even with this add-on.
+## In the static-without-any-version branch you can find improved version which can be started locally.
+It just
+## requests json files from filesystem.

 I have implemented all requirements except tests.
 The application is divided in four components - Home, Menu, Products and SearchInput.
 I use redux and first designed the shape of the state and develop only with mock data.
 I needed to